 Rules Regarding Dogs

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative codes.
 Dogs are prohibited in areas posted as "Closed to Pets" by the Florida Forest Service.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- View FWC's Regulations Summary for Richloam for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Richloam WMA for an area map, hunting seasons, permits, fees and area regulations.